Disruptive Solar Innovation and Urban Community Benefits

 This is only possible with US labs and University co-ordination, initial funding of such projects provide credibility and gate keepers open the gates.

-This structure and ability to execute makes a lot of sense to anyone who wants to improve the future in all metrics (savings, stable prices, wages, manufacturing, domestic hardware, fossil fuel based communities, B to B targeted sales, workforce development) described by this project.
-Follow-on funding becomes available once the project’s credibility is established.
-We have a great idea, it is impactful as it creates a new international market for small easily produced flexible pv modules which enable large outdoor venues to lower costs, train workers, create qualified professionals, while addressing community solar in low income neighborhoods surrounding publicly funded urban stadiums.
-Technically this real estate is free to exploit, saving development & install costs
+We have a great idea, it is impactful as it creates a new international market for small easily produced flexible photovolatic modules which enable large outdoor venues to lower costs, train workers, create qualified professionals, while addressing community solar in low income neighborhoods surrounding publicly funded urban stadiums.
+Technically this real estate is free to exploit, saving development & install costs.

-The project already has IP protection, a 2018 patent.
-Additional talent and resources are always critical to pre-seed startups as velocity is required.
-The seats used in the early concept prototype were donated by Irwin Seating, one of the top ten sports stadium seating companies in the US who were interested in the development of this technology but who are unwilling to invest in R&D as a conservative family owned business.
-However this straightforward hardware technology is creating a “blue ocean “ technology market, and this space is ours.
+The seats used in the early concept prototype were donated by Irwin Seating, one of the top ten sports stadium seating companies in the US who were interested in the development of this technology.
+This straightforward hardware technology is creating a “blue ocean “hardware and software technology market, and this space is ours alone.

 The administrator has signed an NDA with a company for co-mentorship.